How to invest with no money or when broke

 - Year 2 ($1200) = $80,000 in 40 years

 - Year 3 ($1200) = $120,000 in 40 years

 If you’re looking to start investing, but don’t have a lot of money, check out these 6 ways to “find” money to invest.
 They’re small, but each one will help you build a portfolio that will grow into something big.

-Bake Your Way to Investments – If you can bake well, take a look at selling baked goods.
-At an average profit of $15.00 per cake (based on a sales price of $25.00), it would only take a few cakes each week to bring in a tidy sum that can be invested.
+Another way of investing with no money or when broke is to bake.
+If you can bake well, take a look at selling baked goods.
+At an average profit of $15.00 per cake (based on a sales price of $25.00), it would only take a few cakes each week to bring in a tidy sum that can be used to fund your investing.
 If you sold 3 cakes per week, at $15 profit each that would give you $180 per month ($2,160 annually) to toss at your investments.

 The reality is..
 If you have enough money for that $5 coffee–you have no excuses. 🙂